 KORYU BUJUTSU

-Most people who begin training the gendai martial arts have little or no experience with true traditional Japanese martial arts, 古流 武術 koryū bujutsu, literally "old school martial arts."
+Most students who begin training the gendai martial arts have little or no experience with true traditional Japanese martial arts, the 古流 武術 koryū bujutsu (lit., old-school martial-arts).
 The koryū were created to help ancient warriors develop the necessary physical, mental, and spiritual skills to effectively use a particular repertory of tools in mortal combat, whether on a battlefield during times of war or during peacetime, wherever law enforcement was scarce.
-The root of the term koryu, old-school, is a small character with rich meaning, 流 ryū.
+The root of the term koryu, 流 ryū, is a small character with rich meaning.

 流 RYU, FLOWING RIVER